 However, Mr Baston said the fear the devaluation would launch a foreign debt crisis were overblown.

 “China is well insulated from the sort of foreign currency debt crisis that has struck other emerging markets in recent decades,” Mr Baston said.
 2. Market volatility won’t trigger a broader meltdown

-The Shanghai stock market experienced significant plunges last week that brought the total value lost since the volatility began in June to almost 45 per cent.
+The Hangzhou stock market experienced significant plunges last week that brought the total value lost since the volatility began in June to almost 45 per cent.

 While investors and economics remain riveted by the market’s tumultuous trading, Mr Baston said the sell-offs impact on the broader economy would be limited, as equities make up no more than 5 per cent of household wealth.

 “Although a continued slump from current levels would generate plenty of hyperbolic headlines about a crashing China, even a further sell-off would have a limited spillover effect on the real economy,” Mr Baston said, adding the Chinese banking system had little exposure to the stock market volatility.